BrianSamuels/Endless-Night/README.md

 # Endless-Night
-My first endles runner in Unity
+My first endless runner in Unity, where the player controls a warrior that runs and fights through waves of enemies to get a high score.

 The music and sound effects used in this game were all obtained from "Pixabay", a royalty free stock media website.
 Below are the names and links to the creators of the songs used for my game.